 Why open now?
 The project has been in the works for five years, according to Thomas, with a 15-year lease signed on the space.
 “Financially, we certainly couldn’t wait,” he says.

-Although the original plan was to launch around March, COVID-related delays meant the stills weren’t fired up until May, and the public opening was pushed back to the Fourth of July weekend, with Gin & Tonics served on the outdoor patio.
+Although the original plan was to launch around March, pandemic-related delays meant the stills weren’t fired up until May, and the public opening was pushed back to the Fourth of July weekend, with Gin & Tonics served on the outdoor patio.

 While the pause was disappointing, “We’ve used this time to help develop and refine our products a bit better,” says Thomas.
 “The last couple of months gave us a chance to double-down and hone in on what we wanted to make.”